What is PRE-COMPETITIVE research?

 Is the ODIN platform a SUCCESS?

-The current national continuation of ODIN builds on the same principles as the ODIN pilot - we have just involved more partners (both academic and industrial).
+Yes, we certainly think so, but we'll let you decide for yourself.
+A team of independent researchers evaluated the ODIN pilot (2020-2023).
+You can find a link to the impact assessment here.
+The current national continuation of ODIN from 2024-2029 builds on the same principles as the ODIN pilot - we have just expanded to involve more partners (both academic and industrial).

 ODIN IMPACT ASSESSMENT (2020-2023)

-Who can PARTICIPATE in the ODIN project?
+Who can PARTICIPATE in ODIN?

-LONG ANSWER
+ANSWER

 • AAU: Aalborg University